JustinLex/pythonricing/README.md

 * Using uvicorn as a high speed HTTP server using uvloop and ASGI.
 * Using Starlette as a high speed ASGI framework
-  * Starlette is probably our biggest bottleneck for such a small benchmark like this, but it's probably the best balance of speed and usability for a microservice like this.
+  * Starlette is probably our biggest bottleneck for such a small benchmark like this, but it's probably the best balance of speed and usability for a real-world microservice.

 ### Database / Thread syncing
 Using Redis or postgresql to sync threads and containers to advance counter state and halt at 100.